 There are two classifications for lease termination in which a landlord can begin the eviction process – termination with cause, and termination without cause.
-Landlords typically need to provide just cause for terminating a fixed-term lease agreement, although, there are instances where a landlord can reclaim their property even when a tenant has done nothing wrong.
+Landlords typically need to provide just cause for terminating a lease agreement, although, there are instances where a landlord can reclaim their property even when a tenant has done nothing wrong.

 a.
 Termination With Cause

 Failure to pay rent is one of the most common reasons for terminating a lease, and is also one of the easiest lease violations to prove, should the eviction require a court hearing.
 State law varies on when a landlord can begin the eviction process, when a tenant misses a rent payment.
 Some states require that the tenant be notified via a Notice to Pay Rent or Quit, while others allow a landlord to begin evicting a tenant right away.

 Violation of Lease Agreement